StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 # urweb-queryX1-dyn-ctextbox-onkeyup

+This is a simple Ur/Web example which lets the user type into a `<ctextbox>` to instantly filter a list of US states, using the SQL `LIKE` operator.

-This compiles and runs more-or-less correctly now.
+It compiles and runs more-or-less correctly now.

 The working code for the present example is in this GitHub repo: